 |Hierarchical||Designer directly supports XML data source by wrapping the provided Hierarchical Data Source API.
 Designer's built-in classes can implement the XML hierarchical data source interface.
 You can directly import an XML data source to a catalog.|

-- Select Logi Report Designer in the Logi Report folder on the Start menu to open Designer.
+- Select Logi Report Designer in the Logi Report folder on the Start menu to start Designer.

 - In the Start Page, select SQL Server in the Connect category.

-- In the Create Connection to SQL Server dialog box, select New Catalog, specify the catalog name as SQLDemo.cat, then select OK.
+- In the Create Connection to SQL Server dialog box, select the New Catalog radio button, specify the catalog name as SQLDemo.cat, then select OK.

 You can set up connections in an existing catalog or in a new catalog.
 Here we chose to create a new catalog for the SQL Server database since it's our first database connection.

-- In the prompt warning message, you can select Yes to save the current running catalog.
+- In the prompted warning message, you can select Yes to save the current running catalog.
 Designer displays the Connect to SQL Server dialog box.